awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Java.md

    + Choose **Save to CSV **at upper right to save the report as a CSV file\.

      The CSV file contains action items, recommended actions, and an estimated complexity of manual effort required to convert the SQL code\.

-## Saving your converted application code with AWS SCT<a name="CHAP_Converting.App.Java.Save"></a>

-Use the following procedure to save your converted application code\.

-**To save your converted application code**

-1. Expand the **Java** node under **Applications** in the target database panel\.

-1. Choose your converted application, and choose **Save**\.

-1. Enter the path to the folder to save the converted application code, and choose **Select folder**\.

-If your source Java application uses the MyBatis framework, make sure that you update your configuration file to work with your new database\.